flancian/garden/agora pkg chapter.md

 To put it simply, an Agora defines equivalence classes optimistically with good intention.
 Later we will discuss the hypothesis that this is an optimal default policy for a social platform.

-In an Agora, both long form text and outlines in [[Agora Protocol]] are by default interpreted as volunteered heterarchies encoding relationships between named [[entities]] at different levels.

-Outlines plus [[linking]] seem sufficient to encode thoughts and structure of arbitrary complexity in a human readable way.
+Note that outlines plus [[linking]] seem sufficient to encode thoughts and structure of arbitrary complexity in a human readable way.
 In the opinion of the author this seems sufficient to encode a [[hypergraph]] in a human friendly way, which might do away with the need for programmatically generated [[block references]][^blockrefs].
 See [[Technical Specifications]] below for more.

 We also describe later how an Agora can integrate with the wider internet ecosystem and how a community could use it to run experiments on distributed thought.